jamesrharwood/srqr/items/sample.md

 * who was involved in recruitment
 * what their relationship was to participants
 * how and when recruitment occurred
 * why these procedures were selected.
-(See also Item 6)
+(See also [Item 6: Researcher characteristics and reflexivity](./#researcher-characteristics-and-reflexivity))

 ## Why this information is important